joeberkovitz/qgis-nautical/index.md

 - *OpenStreetMap* topo/street map view (similar to Google Maps' Default view).

-- *Magnetic grids* showing magnetic north at various declinations in various regions, currently limited to New England and the West Coast of the US.
-These were created in QGIS by the author and are loaded from the Github website.
-To make your own magnetic north grids, use the [Compass Routes plugin](#compass-routes-plugin).
+- *Magnetic grids* showing magnetic north at various declinations in various regions.
+A New England grid is currently loaded by default, but other grids can be created at well using the [Compass Routes plugin](#compass-routes-plugin) as described later on.

 - *Waypoints* showing general-purpose markers with labels.

-- *Auto-labeled routes* for drawing automatically labeled route legs.

-- *NOAA ENC Chart Prototype* experimental marine charts generated from digital data.
-These are a prototype showing the direction that NOAA charts will take in the future, as hand-produced nautical charts are being discontinued.
-NOAA cautions that these maps are not yet ready to be used for navigation, but they do reveal some features not shown in the traditional charts.
+- *Current stations* and *Tide stations* showing NOAA prediction stations.
+Hovering over either of these will display the station name and a link to its NOAA home page where tide or current predictions can be viewed.

 The order of the layers is important, as layers on top can obscure layers on the bottom.
 They can be dragged around and reordered.
 They are also placed in groups which can be turned on and off to control the visibility of every layer inside the group.

-For most purposes, the *Raster Charts* and one of the *Magnetic grids* layers will give you a workable chart.
+For most purposes, one of the *Raster Charts* and one of the *Magnetic grids* layers will give you a workable chart.

 If you get lost and don't see anything in the map view, this can happen